EYFS Statutory Framework Educational Programme

 • Ensure the provision offers rich, varied and imaginative learning experiences

-• Ensure that learning and development is planned around the needs and interests of the children and informed by the use of on-going observational assessment.
+• Ensure that learning and development is planned around the needs and interests of the children and informed by the use of on-going assessment.

 • Ensure that every child makes good progress and no child is left behind